Learning Outcomes for Cyclical Reviews and New Programs:

 Program-level learning outcomes must be approved and submitted to the Office of Quality Assurance as part of the cyclical review process.
 It is highly recommended that departments consult the Centre for Teaching and Learning for assistance in writing these learning well in aid in the approval process.

-These must be written using the templates provided and then first submitted to the Senate for approval using the PDC Workflow process.
+Learning outcomes must be written using the templates provided and then first submitted to the Senate for through the PDC approval process.
 Get started with the templates below:

 What are learning outcomes?